kvadrage/ansible-mlnx-onie-recovery/README.md

 * ensure there is no other DHCP servers in this VLAN
 * connect to a switch console and boot it
 * configure network boot in switch BIOS (contact Mellanox for additional instructions)
-* wait the switch to boot into the PXE and recover ONIE partition...
+* wait the switch to boot into the PXE and recover ONIE partition